XenGi/teensy_library/README.md

-Teensy library and footprints for KiCAD
+Teensy library for KiCAD
 =======================================

-This repo includes component libraries and footprints for the following Teensy versions:
+This repo includes symbols and footprints for the following Teensy versions:

   - Teensy 1.0
   - Teensy++ 1.0